deepakdhaka-1/Octra-BOT/README.md

 ```
 python3 claim.py
 ```
-During Claim Decryption will be failed , that is not any issue.
+#During Claim ,Decryption will be failed , that is not any issue.
 As we already done the decryption.
 Important thing is our interaction is getting counted.